 15. Come Fly Away – Maverick Sabre

-This is the third song by Maverick that is on this list (others are at #31 and #17).
+This is the third and highest-ranked song by Maverick that is on this list (others are at #31 and #17).
 It was the first single he released from his contemplative second album, ‘Innerstanding.’
 He actually sings a lot more on this album, which is a bit unusual in that he normally bounces back-and-forth between singing and rapping in his songs.
 From what I can tell, he hasn’t used any samples as well, it sounds just like a band in the background.
 The song is about life and how it can beat you down, which he laments with his strong vocals during the chorus (“Come fly away somewhere.
 Been here for days wanting.
 And nothing has changed for you.
 You’re tired and you don’t want to live like this.”).
-This was another song by Maverick Sabre that I’ve played endlessly.
+This is another song by Maverick Sabre that I’ve played endlessly.
 It’s that good.

 14. Hunger of the Pine – alt-J

 English band alt-J’s sound is a mix of indie rock and folk with sometimes a hint of electronic music (dub and pop) via their synthesizers.
 Don’t let the latter use give you the impression that they’re heavy music samplers.
-In ‘Hunger of the Pine’ the only sample you hear is Miley Cyrus singing ‘I’m a female rebel’, the rest is all alt-J. According to bandmember Gus Unger-Hamilton, “The lyrics [to ‘Hunger of the Pine’] mainly suggest the idea that missing someone — pining — can be a physical pain much like hunger.”
+In ‘Hunger of the Pine’ the only sample you hear is Miley Cyrus singing ‘I’m a female rebel’, the rest is all alt-J. According to band member Gus Unger-Hamilton, “The lyrics [to ‘Hunger of the Pine’] mainly suggest the idea that missing someone — pining — can be a physical pain much like hunger.”
 The song has a stark and futuristic vibe with slightly uncomfortable lyrics, all of which makes it worth a listen.

 13. Without – Sampha